Changissnz/nu_merchant_principal/README.md

 slashing what is deemed to be excess or vice.

-The first paragraph of this essay posits the domineering influence of zero-sum, over others such as the alternative of non-zero sum, as a concept taught in the education setting.
+The first paragraph of this essay posits the domineering influence of zero-sum, over others, such as the alternative of non-zero sum, as a concept taught in the education setting.
 Many in university/government settings would probably not be vocal in support of this posit.
-Activities such as research&development, coordinated security, and journal publications do lean towards cost values of non-zero sum game.
+Activities such as research&development, coordinated security, and journal publications do lean toward cost values of non-zero sum game.
 Knowledge, especially, is one of the fundamental possessions that do not operate on zero-sum dynamics on the one condition that the knowledge is fairly